awsdocs/iam-user-guide/doc_source/id_users.md

 # IAM Users<a name="id_users"></a>

-An IAM *user* is an entity that you create in AWS to represent the person or service that uses it to interact with AWS\.
+An AWS Identity and Access Management \(IAM\) *user* is an entity that you create in AWS to represent the person or application that uses it to interact with AWS\.
 A user in AWS consists of a name and credentials\.

 An IAM user with administrator permissions is not the same thing as the AWS account root user\.
 For more information about the root user, see [The AWS Account Root User](id_root-user.md)\.